Ensembl/ensembl-website-help-and-docs/docs/about-ensembl/about-us/the-ensembl-project/the-ensembl-team.md

 ### Microbes

-Responsible for importing community annotation of fungal, protist and prokaryotic genomes.
+Responsible for importing annotation of fungal, protist and prokaryotic genomes, and their interactions with each other and their hosts.

 ### Plants